 Cost: $15 adults/$14 students and seniors/$12 kids

 The Peabody Ducks are one of Memphis' most unusual and best-known attractions.
-Each morning, a parade of five ducks marches into the fountain in the Peabody Hotel's grand lobby to the sounds of John Philip Sousa's King Cotton March.
+Each morning a parade of five ducks marches into the fountain in the Peabody Hotel's grand lobby to the sounds of John Philip Sousa's King Cotton March.
 Each evening, the ceremony is reversed and the ducks return to their rooftop home.
+They march along a red carpet, and there is a duck master guiding them along their journey and into the elevator.
 This may sound strange, but it has been a Memphis tradition since 1932.

 Cost: Varies, but you can get a good bbq sandwich and side for about $10.